skylantix/Website/src/content/_index.md

 {{< feature
     title="Transparent & Accountable"
     description="We believe in transparency and accountability.
-After admin wages, profits are split 50/50: reinvestment in infrastructure and support for the open-source community.
+After admin wages, profits are split 50/50: reinvestment in an endowment to help prices stay low long term and support for the open-source community.
 The first 50 members total get extraordinary perks when we reach 1,250 members: if you chose annual, free service as long as Skylantix operates; if you chose monthly, 50% off as long as Skylantix operates.
 We don't just talk about ethics—we encode them into how we operate." badge="Radical Transparency"
     badgeColor="#7c3aed"
     image="/images/skylantix_clouds_3.png"